 Is Sugar Robbing You of Your Immunity?

-We are in the middle of cold and flu season and everyone is wondering how to boost their immune system so they don’t get sick.
-Many are reaching for extra vitamin C at the sign of the first sniffle, but is this an effective strategy?
+As we embark on cold and flu season, it’s a good time to consider introducing immune boosting strategies to protect your health.
+One common practice is to reach for extra vitamin C at the sign of the first sniffle, but is this an effective strategy?
 It can be if you cut out the sugar.
-So what is the relationship between sugar and your immune system?

 Your Immune System at Work